ptrauejr/overtime-app/README.md

 - [ ] Approval Workflow
 - [ ] SMS Sending -> link to approval or overtime input
 - [ ] Administrate admin dashboard
+- [ ] Block non admin and guest users from Admin dashboard
 - [ ] Email summary to managers for approval
 - [ ] Needs to be documented if employee did not log overtime